Klantinteractie-Servicesysteem/Openpub/README.md

 ```

 ## Security
 We use [Grype](https://github.com/anchore/grype) as a scanning tool for containers as a [action](https://github.com/marketplace/actions/anchore-container-scan) in our git workkflow.
 The flow is wired to fail when an critcal error is found (in wich casses no new release artifacts are created).
+This can be altered in the test.yamml worklow.
+The fail point can be set to `low`,`medium`,`high` or `critical` alternativly the fail point can be ignored completly by setting `fail-build` to `false`.
+Aditiona configuration for snyk and trivy are also  included (but commented out) and are not recomended.